aio-libs/aiokafka/docs/consumer.rst

 message in the subscribed topics to only one of the processes in each consumer group.
 This is achieved by balancing the *partitions* between all members in the consumer group so that **each partition is assigned to exactly one consumer** in the group.
-So if there is a topic with *four* partitions, and a consumer group with *two* processes, each process would consume from *two* partitions.
+So if there is a topic with *four* partitions and a consumer group with *two* processes, each process would consume from *two* partitions.